 Outlook and conclusions

 Venezuelan tax laws allow multinational companies to structure their transactions in tax-efficient ways.
-However, the recent increase of indirect taxes and the creation of a new wealth tax for large taxpayers has put high pressure on multinational companies operating in Venezuela.
+However, the recent increase of indirect taxes and the creation of a wealth tax for large taxpayers have put high pressure on multinational companies operating in Venezuela.

 The outlook of corporate tax planning in the short term will largely depend on whether the economic situation changes.
 If there are no changes, it is likely that the trend continues to be tax planning for distressed acquisitions and restructurings.
 If there is a change in the economic policies and situation, it is possible that corporate tax planning may shift towards structuring new investments, tax incentives and possibly the relief of taxation of many transactions and projects that will need to be implemented for the recovery of the Venezuelan economy.

 1 Alberto Benshimol, Humberto Romero-Muci and José Valecillos are partners at D'Empaire.

 2 According to the International Monetary Fund, Venezuela's inflation rate in 2018 was 1.3 million per cent, and it projects that it will hit 10 million per cent in 2019: www.imf.org/external/datamapper/[email protected]/WEOWORLD/VEN.